The Hermit of Eyton Forest: Plot summary

 On 18 October 1142, Richard Ludel, lord of Eaton manor, dies of wounds sustained at the battle of Lincoln in February 1141.
 Ludel had appointed Abbot Radulfus of Shrewsbury Abbey as guardian of Ludel's 10 year old son Richard.
 Brother Paul informs Richard that he is orphaned, and has become lord of Eaton manor.
 As Richard is a minor, Sheriff Hugh Beringar has charge of the manor lands for King Stephen, with the steward John of Longwood running the manor.
 His grandmother, Dame Dionisia Ludel, does not believe in education for a lord.
 Her goal is to marry the boy to Hiltrude, daughter of Fulke Astley, who will inherit the estates on either side of Eaton manor: Wroxeter and Leighton.

 Dame Dionisia gives the hermit Cuthred and his helper Hyacinth a disused hermit's chapel.
 The two are present at the funeral of Richard's father.
 Otherwise, Cuthred never leaves his hermitage.

 In November, Eilmund, forester for the abbey, reports unusual damage in the Eyton Forest, and sends Hyacinth to tell the abbot that this is punishment for Richard being kept at the Abbey.
 Needing a friend, Richard approaches Hyacinth.
 They form a pact.
 Returning to the hermitage, Hyacinth saves Eilmund in Eyton Forest by rolling a fallen willow tree off him.
 Local men carry Eilmund to his assart.
-Hyacinth runs ahead to warn Annet, Eilmund's daughter, of his father's injury.
+Hyacinth runs ahead to warn Annet, Eilmund's daughter, of her father's injury.
 She asks Hyacinth to fetch Cadfael to set her father's broken leg.

 Hugh Beringar says that the Empress Maud is held under siege in Oxford Castle.
 The Empress sent a messenger from there to Brian Fitzcount, Lord of Wallingford.
 The messenger was Renaud Bourchier, whose horse had been found, with empty saddlebags and no sign of the man.

 Drogo Bosiet and his groom Warin of Northamptonshire appear at the abbey, hunting a villein named Brand who fled his manor.
 Abbot Radulfus is not well inclined towards Drogo's mission, and recommends him to the sheriff.
 After Vespers, Brother Jerome meets with Drogo to tell him his suspicion that Brand is in fact Hyacinth, living under a false identity.
 Overhearing this and recognising the danger, Richard rides his pony to warn Hyacinth, finding him in the Eyton Forest.
 Hyacinth goes into hiding, as Richard heads back to the abbey.
 That day, Cadfael leaves Eilmund's assart and encounters Drogo's horse, then the body of Drogo Bosiet, killed by a knife in his back.
 In the morning, Hugh Beringar and Cadfael find that Drogo was stabbed as he walked his horse on the forest path en route to the abbey.
 No knife is found.
 The abbot mentions Brother Jerome's conversation, revealing that Drogo intended to visit the hermitage, and was probably on his return journey when killed.